Txy822/Computer_vision/README.md

 # Computer_vision

-done by matlab and mainly for 3D reconstruction and Face Recognition.
+This project is course assesment and matlab was used to develop the work and mainly it was for 3D reconstruction and Face Recognition.